falkr/ttm4115/pages/unit-interaction-recycling.md

 ## Goals and Functions

-The system must serve two main goals:
+The system must serve two main :goals:

 1. The number of cars within the payed area is limited to 30 cars at a time.
 2. Cars are registered with their weight at the entrance and exit, and customers are billed for the waste according to the difference of their car's weight.